 |16.||Sony A9||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||Y|

 |17.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-PL9 lacks such a headphone port.

-Both the E-PL9 and the A7 III are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the A7 III followed on from the Sony A7 II.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-PL9 or the Sony A7 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.